adraman/foundation-for-environmental-monitoring.github.io/_posts/2018-08-01-adding-a-new-test.md

 author: Samuel Rajkumar
 layout: posts
 ---
 [Bubble Nut Wash](http://bubblenutwash.com/) is a social enterprise based out of Bangalore.
-The make environment-friendly soaps and detergents from [soapnuts](https://en.wikipedia.org/wiki/Sapindus).
+They make environment-friendly soaps and detergents from [soapnuts](https://en.wikipedia.org/wiki/Sapindus).
 When Manas, the cofounder, asked if our kit could test for Hydrogen Peroxide, I was tempted to say no. I am glad I did not, because what followed turned out to be a textbook example of how to add a new parameter to the [ffem water test kit]({{ site.url }}/water/).

 <a href="http://bubblenutwash.com"><img src="{{ site.url }}/assets/images/bubblenutwash_logo.png" alt="Bubble Nut Wash"></a>